Fotolia

 5 digital sales enablement tools to boost productivity

-Today's sales professionals face a competitive environment and changing landscape in the ways that buyers make purchasing decisions.
-The internet provides buyers a venue to self-navigate the sales process, where potential customers research solutions to their problems, find vendor websites and do their initial education gathering.
+Today's sales professionals face a competitive environment and changing landscape in how buyers make purchasing decisions.
+The internet provides buyers a venue to self-navigate the sales process, where potential customers research solutions to their problems, find vendor websites and do their initial information gathering.

-Many SaaS companies are deploying self-service models for customers to purchase their products; however, it's also very likely that at some point customers will require human contact, and digital sales enablement tools can help agents streamline those interactions.
+Many SaaS companies are deploying self-service models for customers to purchase their products; however, it's also very likely that customers will require human interaction with a rep at the organization, and digital sales enablement tools can help agents streamline those interactions.

 Here are the top five digital sales enablement tools and practices to help increase agent efficiency: